TomaszKandula/RazorWebApp/README.md

 ## Unit Tests

-Covers all the logic used in AJAX controller (note that endpoints does not provide any business logic, they are only responsible for handling requests, validation etc.).
-All dependencies are mocked.
-For mocking [Moq](https://github.com/moq/moq4) and [MockQueryable.Moq](https://github.com/romantitov/MockQueryable) have been used.
+Covers all the logic used in the AJAX controller (note that endpoints do not provide any business logic, they are only responsible for handling requests, validation etc.).
+All dependencies are mocked for mocking [Moq](https://github.com/moq/moq4) and [MockQueryable.Moq](https://github.com/romantitov/MockQueryable) have been used.